Cirkit Designer Logo

 Introduction

-The Placa de Distribución de Energía (PDB) XT60 is a compact and efficient Power Distribution Board designed to distribute power from a single battery source to multiple electronic components in a circuit.
-Equipped with an XT60 connector, it ensures a secure and reliable connection to the power source, making it ideal for high-current applications.
-This component is commonly used in drones, RC vehicles, robotics, and other electronic systems requiring centralized power management.
+The Placa de Distribución de Energía PDB XT60 is a Power Distribution Board designed to efficiently distribute power from a single battery source to multiple electronic components in a circuit.
+Equipped with an XT60 connector for secure and reliable battery connections, this PDB is commonly used in applications requiring centralized power management, such as drones, RC vehicles, robotics, and other multi-component electronic systems.

 Explore Projects Built with Placa de distribucion de Energia PDB XT60